 A number of autism organizations, advocacy groups and non-profits are taking strides in generating awareness about the benefits of technology for children with ASD.

 Autism Apps Aid Communication

 There are tons of apps out there for tablets and smartphones for scheduling, visual cues for communication, and other functional aids for children with ASD.
-Autism Speaks maintains a comprehensive directory of apps that are useful in this population, including the functional areas they benefit, costs and other details, while many organizations focused on ASD are touting the benefits of technology in the classroom.
+Autism Speaks maintains a comprehensive directory of apps that are useful in this population, including the functional areas they benefit, costs and other details, while many organizations focused on ASD tech resources and are touting the benefits of technology in the classroom.

 Some Schools Lack Resources